tohenk/node-dpfb/README.md

 ## Introduction

-Digital Persona Fingerprint Bridge (DPFB) aims to provide fingerprint acquisition and identification in the browser environment.
+Digital Persona Fingerprint Bridge (DPFB) aims to provide fingerprint acquisition in the browser environment.
 It is designed to be compatible across browsers.
-DPFB has two main functions, first as fingerprint acquisition to capture the fingerprint and send it to browser.
-The second part is to identify fingerprint sent by the browser.
+For identification purpose on server side, use a backend like [Identity Authenticator](https://github.com/tohenk/node-identity-authenticator).

 ## How Does It Work